openiddict/openiddict-documentation/configuration/encryption-and-signing-credentials.md

 ```

 > [!NOTE]
-> While signing keys can be either symmetric or asymmetric, OpenIddict requires registering at least one asymmetric key to sign identity tokens.
+> While signing keys can be either symmetric or asymmetric, the OpenIddict server requires registering at least one asymmetric key to sign identity tokens.
 > If both an asymmetric and a symmetric signing key are registered, the symmetric key will always be preferred when protecting access tokens,
 > authorization codes or refresh tokens, while the asymmetric key will be used to sign identity tokens, that are meant to be publicly validated.